akuity/kargo/docs/docs/20-quickstart.md

       * Helm charts (from chart repositories)

-    This introductory example has `Freight` that references only a specific version of the `nginx` container image.
+    This introductory example has `Freight` that references only a specific version of the `public.ecr.aws/nginx/nginx` container image.
     :::

 1. We'll use it later, so save the ID of the `Freight` to an environment